 Hence, the difficult task of laying some ground rules and implementing technologies aimed at protecting and granting rightful access to such sensitive information.

 The Ponemon Institute’s Cost of Data Breach Study found that on average, the damage caused by a data breach in the USA was $8 million.
-The impact of the average data incident reaches 25,575 user accounts resulting in severe loss of customer trust subsequently stifling the company’s growth.
+The impact of the average data incident reaches 25,575 user accounts, resulting in a severe loss of customer trust and subsequently stifling the company’s growth.

-With the increasing number of regulations introduced by governments around the world for data privacy, lawsuits, settlements, and fines can cripple the finances of any organization which falls victim to data breaches.
+With the increasing number of regulations introduced by governments around the world for data privacy, lawsuits, settlements, and fines can cripple the finances of any organization that falls victim to data breaches.

-Taking into consideration the disadvantages of data compromise and loss, the best course of action is to ensure the organization develops and implements a foolproof data protection system that not only protects the sensitive information, but ensures data privacy and security in compliance with the GDPR, CCPA, APP, and CSP234 laws amongst others.
+Also, considering the disadvantages of data compromise and loss, the best course of action is to develop and implement a foolproof data protection system that protects the sensitive information in addition to assured data privacy and security according to compliance requirements.

-According to the UNCTAD, 137 out of 194 countries in the world have adopted laws protecting data.
-Examples of such laws are the:
+According to UNCTAD, 137 out of 194 countries in the world have adopted laws to protect citizens’ data.
+Examples are:

 1. Lawfulness, Fairness, and Transparency